 Date Agency Topic(s) Comment Response 5/2/12 Illinois Department of Natural Resources Agency Coordination; General I have submitted comments twice that some one contact me on this project.
 At this time there has been no response.
 I manage the Transportation Review Program and do the environmental reviews on transportation projects.
 I have been involdved in the the HSR from Chicago to st. Louis.
 I see where u souposedly got comments from the resource agencies in early 2012 but to my knowlege I have not been contacted other than these emails u send out. out of courtesy, I would appreciate someone contact me to see how the IL.
 Dept. of Natural Resources is involved.
 Response given via telephone conversation summarized here.
 Called Illinois DNR and apologized for the delay in getting back to them regarding specific future use of Illinois DNR data.
 Illinois DNR questions were based on the availability of the Alternatives Analysis Report and wanting to know more about the screening and subsequent environmental processes.
 It was explained that the screening process relied primarily on publicly available datasets equivalent for routes reviewed for IL, IA, and NE.
 It was also noted that the intent of the environmental screening process was to identify fatal flaws and that purpose and need, engineering, and cost considerations were the main drivers for screening out alternatives.
 For T&E species, the focus was on critical habitat for federal species.
 Although there are county lists of T&E species both at federal and state level, without knowing specific habitat along the route, a reasonable determination of potential impacts by species could not be made without an extensive effort, and a count by counties of total T&E species along a route would not lead to a reasonable comparison.
 This is Tier 1 and the EIS would look more along Route Alternative 4-A, and the Illinois DNR information on T&E species would be useful for the Tier 1 EIS and even more so during Tier 2.
 Tier 1 analysis will result some ideas on what would be needed for track and facilities, but not exact locations or dimensions.
-Route Alternative 4-A follows the route of a portion of the Chicago to lowa City (Tier 1) and subsequently Chicago to Moline (Tier 2) routes, which were previously evaluated for environmental issues, including T&E species.
-Environmental information has been requested from Illinois DOT on the Chicago to Omaha project is still early in the process and the plan would be to continue coordination through Tier 1 and into Tier 2, as warranted.
-An e-mail to Illinois DNR from the Project.
-The Chicago to Omaha project is still early in the process and the plan would be torwarded to Tara Kiening accest t 5/3/12 Routes - Route 4A; Rail - Operations Agree with selection of 4-A as preferred alternative.
+Route Alternative 4-A follows the route of a portion of the Chicago to Iowa City (Tier 1) and subsequently Chicago to Moline (Tier 2) routes, which were previously evaluated for environmental issues, including T&E species.
+Environmental information has been requested from Illinois DOT on the Chicago to Moline effort.
+Illinois DNR mentioned there is an ongoing issue with Chicago to St. Louis on the need for an incidential take that needs several months of coordination, and they didn't want that to be needed for this project.
+The Chicago to Omaha project is still early in the process and the pla 5/3/12 Metropolitan Area Planning Agency Routes - Route 4A; Rail - Operations Agree with selection of 4-A as preferred alternative.
 I would recommend analysis of ridership if budgetary and political situation only allow 1-2 trips per day as part of study.
 Thank you for taking the time to provide us with comments as part of our Alternative Route Analysis effort for the Chicago to Omaha Regional Passenger Rail System Planning Study.
 Ridership and revenue forecasts for various frequencies and speeds are being developed as part of the study and are considered by the Federal Railroad Administration (FRA) as key factors in determining the preferred alternative.
 At the end of the study, we will have a better understanding of the most feasible implementation plan for the service.